AUTHOR: The Dental CFO

 National and local security and privacy regulations are important issues that dental practices must navigate now if they want to successfully start and maintain a teledentistry program.
 Having the proper equipment on hand is also integral for teledentistry to take off.

-Since most patients are expecting to see teledentistry options in the near future, this is a modern challenge that dentists face and must adapt to in 2022 and beyond.
+Since most patients are expecting to see teledentistry options, this is a modern challenge that dentists face and must adapt to in 2024 and beyond.

 Dental practices that don’t make cosmetic treatments readily available will likely lose out to competitors.
 If your practice doesn’t offer corrective and cosmetic procedures, you could miss out on a significant revenue opportunity since the patients who desire these procedures are often willing and able to pay for them and prefer to work with dentists they know and trust.

 Teledentistry isn’t the only major technology-driven change in the dental field.
-In the 2020s and beyond, tech-focused treatments are becoming far more common.
+Tech-focused treatments are becoming far more common.

-In addition to providing better experiences for patients, tech-centric dental treatments also reduce the average dental practice overhead significantly while cutting down procedure times.
+In addition to providing less invasive experiences for patients, new dental technology is also reducing average dental practice overhead — a top concern for dentists in 2024 — while cutting down procedure times.
 This is especially true of dental fixtures like crowns and bridges since new technologies can create them much faster.

 3D Printing